Pope says Church must end obsession with gays, contraception, abortion

 Francis's approach contrasts starkly with that of his conservative predecessor Benedict, who stepped down in February and now lives a withdrawn life in the Vatican grounds.

 The interview was not didactic and formal, in the way of past popes, but easygoing, familiar and friendly.
-He even spoke of his favourite author, Dostoevsky, painter, Caravaggio and composer, Mozart.
+He even spoke of his favorite author, Dostoevsky, painter, Caravaggio and composer, Mozart.

 "What is clear is that he does not think like a classicist who sees the world in unchanging categories.
 He is a story- teller like Jesus, not a philosopher," said Father Tom Reese, an American Jesuit and author of several books on the Vatican.